Bachelor of Arts in Social and Criminal Justice

 - Develop critical perspectives in the study of social and criminal justice by drawing on the fields of criminology, law, philosophy, psychology, science, and sociology

-Discover the Bachelor of Arts in Social and Criminal Justice.
-In this video, faculty member Shel Silver, Esq. explains what you can expect to learn during the degree program and how it will prepare you for a rewarding career in social and criminal justice.
+Discover the Bachelor of Arts in Criminal Justice from Ashford University.
+In this video, faculty member Shel Silver, Esq. explains what you can expect to learn during the online criminal justice program and how it will prepare you for a rewarding career in social and criminal justice.

 Careers in Social and Criminal Justice